When Simulation Shows You “Don’t Make Changes!”

 - Distances between departments

-- Processing time on production line
+- Processing time on the production line

 - Testing information